HeliosLive/hogwarts-library/README.md

 > I've used [spectator](https://ngneat.github.io/spectator/) tool to help me get rid of all the boilerplate grunt work, leaving you with readable, sleek and streamlined unit tests.

 ## Coverage unit tests
+- Create a folder called coverage/sonarqube-report inside the directory (src,node_modules and coverage folders should be in the same directory)

-Run `npm run test:coverage` to execute the unit tests and collect the coverage from it.
+- Run `npm run test:coverage` to execute the unit tests and collect the coverage from it.
 > It is 100% right now :)

 # Future Improvements